rubillos/Hypercube-Duet-Files/README.md

 # Hypercube Evolution + Duet Ethernet Configuration Files
-These files support a Hypercube Evolution printer with a build size of 500x500x750.

-![Hypercube](images/Hypercube.jpg)

-# Hypercube Evolution + Duet Ethernet Configuration Files
 These files are for Hypercube Evolution printer.
 A Duex 5 expansion board is used to support all of the hardware associated with the machine.

+![Hypercube](images/Hypercube.jpg)

 ### Machine Features via Duet
 - 500mm x 500mm x 750mm build size.